 The withdrawal of the Roman legions from York around 410 AD left the city at the mercy of the Anglo-Saxons.
 The Saxons originally came to Britain as mercenaries in the Roman army, but after the Romans were gone, the Saxons and their Germanic relatives the Angles and Jutes overcame the native Britons.

-Under the Saxons the city was renamed Eoferwic, and it became the capitol of the Saxon kingdom of Deirwa (see map), which extended from the Tees to the Humber.
+Under the Saxons, the city was renamed Eoferwic, and it became the capital of the Saxon kingdom of Deirwa (see map), which extended from the Tees to the Humber.
 North of the Tees was the kingdom of Bernicia.

 A legend tells that King Arthur recaptured the city for a time from the invaders, but even Arthur could not stem the Saxon tide for long.
 In the early 7th century Deira and Bernicia combined to make the Kingdom of Northumbria.